AmokSolderer/APC/README.md

 8. APC games - Complete games running natively on the APC or games that run in PinMame but have been changed
 8.1.
 [Black Knight](https://github.com/AmokSolderer/APC/blob/master/DOC/BlackKnight.md) - Complete game code with some additional features
 8.2.
-[Pin Bot](https://github.com/AmokSolderer/APC/blob/master/DOC/Pinbot.md) - Complete game code with some additional features
+[Pinbot](https://github.com/AmokSolderer/APC/blob/master/DOC/Pinbot.md) - Complete game code with some additional features
 8.3.
 [Comet](https://github.com/AmokSolderer/APC/blob/master/DOC/Comet.md) - Some extensions to the original game code running in PinMame

 9. Videos - For the generation Youtube